ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 such scenarios, endpoints MUST follow the recommendations from
 {{!BCP38=RFC2827}} to prevent source address spoofing.

+Assigning the same external IP address to multiple different endpoints requesting service can be done if they don't have overlapping IP protocol number scope.
+However, in that case allowing ICMP to be forward to one of the endpoints will enable limited monitoring of the other endpoints.
+If IP traffic from the other endpoints results in that the network sends back an ICMP message that would be forward and include part of the packet sent revealing IP destination, protocol and possibly part of the payload.
+Therefore if multiple endpoints are allowed to share the same external IP address the ICMP message MUST be filtered to only forward ICMP related to IP packets sent by the endpoint receiving this ICMP.

 # IANA Considerations

 ## HTTP Upgrade Token